EichlerLab/pav/CONFIG.md

 * merge_snv [nrsnv:exact]: Override default merging parameters for SNVs
 * inv_min [300]: Minimum inversion size.
 * inv_max [2000000]: Maximum inversion size.
-* inv_inner [False]: If True, allow small variant calls inside inversions.
+* inv_inner ["filter_core"]: Controls how variants within inversions are filtered.
+Balanced inversions often generate false variant calls from alignment artifacts (false SNVs, indels, and SVs), especially in the uniquely-inverted core (between inverted repeats).
+The default value "filter_core" drops all variants in the uniquely-inverted center of inversion calls if the inversion was identified by flagging the site on patterns of false variant calls (not applied if the alignment splits over the inverted site producing Fwd-Rev-Fwd alignment pattern).
+Value "filter" will drop all variants inside all inversions (including the uniquely-inverted core and inverted repeats), and value "no_filter" will not apply any filtering based on intersections with inversions.
+To support configurations from before PAV 3.0, this parameter may also be a boolean value where True is interpreted as "no_filter" and False is "filter".
+If True, allow small variant calls inside inversions.
 Variants will be in reference orientation, but some could be the result of poor alignments around inversion breakpoints.
+This parameter is ignored if "redundant_callset" is set.

 ### Call - INV
 * inv_k_size [31]: K-mer size for inversion density.